A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: Conclusions

 \section{Conclusions}

 We presented a simple way of formulating the relaxation of the \SCP problem.
-We began by formulating the \SCP problem into an \IQP and derived a facially reduced \SDP relaxation.
-We then identified some redundant constraints to the \IQP to complete a \DNN relaxation. \FR provided a natural splitting of the variables.
+We began by formulating the \SCP problem into an \IQP and derived the facially reduced \SDP relaxation.
+We then identified some redundant constraints to the \IQP to complete the \DNN relaxation. \FR allowed for a natural splitting of the variables and provided a perfect environment for using splitting methods.
 Hence we adopted the \rPRSM to solve the \DNN relaxation of the \SCP problem.
-Our approach \emph{solved all $35$ PDB chosen instances to optimality} thus illustrating the efficiency of this approach for this NP-hard problem.
+We illustrated the efficiency of our approach using data from the Protein Data Bank.
+In particular, we solved many instances chosen from the Protein Data Bank to optimality.

 \phantomsection \printindex